The battle to be spokesperson-in-chief for Montreal cyclists

 Over the weekend, Équipe Denis Coderre promised a series of new measures aimed at securing the mountain for cyclists.

-They had already promised a working group to study safety improvements following the death of Clément Ouimet, but went a step further Monday, saying they would implement traffic calming measures on Camillien-Houde Way, where Ouimet was collided with an SUV performing an illegal U-turn.
+They had already promised a working group to study safety improvements following the death of Clément Ouimet but went a step further Monday, saying they would implement traffic-calming measures on Camillien-Houde Way, where Ouimet collided with an SUV performing an illegal U-turn.

-Marc-Antoine Desjardins — a candidate for city councillor in Jeanne-Mance — also announced that the mountain would close to vehicular traffic on Sunday mornings over the summer.
+Marc-Antoine Desjardins — a candidate for city council in Jeanne-Mance — also announced that the mountain would close to vehicular traffic on Sunday mornings over the summer.

 "Camillien-Houde will be made safer as of right now," Desjardins said.
 "People are already concerned."

-With Denis Coderre standing by his side, Desjardins also said Montreal would commit to building a covered velodrome.
+These were among a flurry of cycling promises that Coderre's team made at a Monday news conference.
+Others included the building of elevated bike lanes around Viger Avenue and Saint-Antoine Street and across other major arteries in the city as well.

+Also on the table is a covered velodrome, Desjardins said.
 No dollar figure was given, but previous reports suggest such a project would cost around $20 million.

 Lack of ambition?